isomerpages/mccy-sgpo/_take-action/Get Started.md

  We recommend you to explore the [Partners Portal](/take-action/partnersportal) first.

-Otherwise, please submit your proposal [here](https://go.gov.sg/takeactiontoday).
+Otherwise, please proceed to submit your proposal [here](https://go.gov.sg/takeactiontoday).